-Significant wildfire activity can occur in any area of Texas and New Mexico during the spring and summer months; but, it’s not unheard of for wildfires to start up in the fall and sometimes dry winters as well.
+Significant wildfire activity can occur in any area of Texas during the spring and summer months; but, it’s not unheard of for wildfires to start up in the fall and sometimes dry winters as well.
 This significant fire potential can bring a wildfire outbreak.
 This high impact weather phenomenon is similar what has caused so many destructive fires caused by the Santa Ana winds and can impact parts of Texas, Oklahoma, and Kansas.

-The wildfire lawyers at Lovell, Lovell, Isern and Farabough can help landowners and families faced with the tremendous losses that often follow wind-driven wildfires.
+The wildfire lawyers at Lovell, Isern and Farabough can help landowners and families faced with the tremendous losses that often follow wind-driven wildfires.
 It takes knowledge and experience to determine the cause of a wildfire and investigate which individuals and/or entities are responsible for the resulting damage.
 Whether negligence, defective products, power line failures, or another cause, our legal team and its experts can investigate to determine the root cause of any wildfire and go after all responsible parties.

 Hermits Peak Fire Resource Center